Questioning bird

 All other vaccinations are yearly and their benefits can be explained more clearly by one of our technicians or doctors.
 It can then be decided what vaccines are appropriate for your pet.

-Our veterinarians recommend testing for heartworm every year.
+The American Heartworm Society and our veterinarians recommend testing for heartworm every year.
 Even if your dog is on heartworm preventative, he/she may not have swallowed one of the doses, a dose may have been missed, or, in very rare cases, the heartworm prevention may not have been 100% effective in your dog.
 The heartworm test we carry also tests for several diseases transmitted by ticks, including Lyme disease.

-Dog and cat overpopulation is a very serious problem.
-Spaying or neutering your pet is a way help control this problem.
 Having your pet spayed or neutered at an early age can also help prevent future complications and/or illnesses including mammary tumors, prostate problems, uterine infection, and testicular or ovarian cancer.
 Some behavioral problems such as aggression may be prevented by early neutering.

 Our clinic carries several products for the treatment of fleas.
 Please note that some of these products cannot be prescribed without an annual examination.